Shantanu48114860/Deep_Colorization/README.md

 # Deep Color

 ## Overview
-In this project, a CNN is created which is trained to color a gray scale face images.
+In this project, a CNN is created which is trained to color a grayscale face images.
 The whole project is developed in pytorch.

 ## Project Requirement
 The project requirement will be found at [here](https://github.com/Shantanu48114860/Deep_Colorization/blob/master/PartII_DeepColorization.pdf).